UPDATE 2 NOV

 Everything you need to know to have a safe day out at Painshill

-However, the safety of our visitors, staff and volunteers is always our number one priority.
+The safety of our visitors, staff and volunteers is always our number one priority.

 Dates and opening hours

-The landscape is open 10am until 6pm with three time-slots for ticket holders to enter in.
-Members do not need to book and can enter at any time.
+There are time-slots for ticket holders to enter in.
+(Painshill Members and HH cards do NOT need to book and can enter at any time)

-The Tea Room is open 10.30am until 4.30pm, offering takeaway food only.
+The Tea Room is open 10.30am until 4pm, offering takeaway food only.
 Bringing your own picnic to Painshill is welcomed.

+There are times lots to enter in.
 You can enter Painshill at any time within your allocated time slot.
 It is beneficial if you don’t turn up at the very beginning but sometime within the time frame.
 The time slots are only there to help with traffic through the Visitor Centre – you can stay as long as you like in Painshill once through the entrance.

-Historic House members
+Historic House Association members

 Those with a Painshill day ticket valid for a year bought online before Fri 22 May

-During your visit – practice social distancing
+During your visit – please practice social distancing

 Once past the ticket desk please make your way through the Visitor Centre corridor quickly and out into the landscape.

 Once out in the landscape enjoy your visit!
 Spread out over 158 acres, soak up the scenery and have fun!

+Government guidelines on social distancing must be followed at all times.
 Painshil’s volunteer rangers will be out in the landscape to ensure all visitors are following social distancing guidelines.